PnS2018/pns2018.github.com/session_05.md

 We encourage you to explore these options, but so far the OpenCV is perhaps the most widely adopted solution for processing videos.

+## Feature Engineering

+In classic Computer Vision, __Feature Engineering__ is an important step before further analysis such as detection and recognition.
+Commonly, this process selects/extracts useful information from the raw inputs and passes to the next stage so that the later processes can both focus on relevant details and reduce the computing overhead.

+For example, when we want to identify a person from a database, we can simply compare every picture available in the database with the photo at the raw pixel level.
+This process may be effective if these pictures records the front face and are aligned perfectly and the lighting conditions are roughly the same.
+Besides the limitation on the input data, this algorithm also generates huge amount of computing overhead that it may not be feasible for running on a reasonable computer.
+Instead, we can first extract the relevant features that identify the person of interest, and then search the corresponding one in the database.
+This alternative solution would boost the performance greatly since you could identify the person with these selected features, and these features are designed to be robust in different environments.

+Note that in recent years, conventional Feature Engineering is largely replaced by Deep Learning systems where these system integrates the Feature Engineering step into the architecture itself.
+Instead of relying on careful designed features, the features learned by these DL systems are proven to be more effective and robust to the changes in the dataset.

+In the next sections, we introduce some common feature engineering techniques and show how we can use them for solving Computer Vision tasks.

 ## Corner Detection

 Corner Detection is one of the classical procedure of Computer Vision